martinpoljak/json-rpc-objects/README.md

 ### Protocol Versions Compatibility

-All protocols are implemented from points of view of features which must complain to.
-Some of these aren't encouraged, but it's on will of the user.
-2.0 and 1.1 Alt implements some minor additions compared to specification such as object extensions as defined in 1.1 WD, but mainly because of API compatibility and functionallity reasons.
+All protocols are implemented from point of view of features which must complain to.
+Some of these features aren't encouraged to use, but it's on will of the user.
+2.0 and 1.1 Alt implement some minor additions in comparing to specification such as object extensions as defined in 1.1 WD, but mainly because of API compatibility and functionallity reasons.

-All classes inherit from previous version so API is homogenous.
+All classes inherit from previous protocol version classes so API is homogenous.
 Application which can deal with 1.0 can deal with 2.0 too without any funcionallity or logic lost.

 ### Usage